danielcorin/blog/content/posts/2024/fine-tuning-connections.md

 I wrote some quick and dirty code to read the `validation.jsonl`, make an OpenAI call, parse the response and compare it to the known, correct answer.
 I decided to measure percentage of puzzles correct (all four categories) and percentage of categories correct (4 words correctly grouped).
-I also augmented the user prompt a bit to get the un-fine-tuned model to output it's response the same way the fine-tuned model would for consistent parsing.
+I also augmented the user prompt a bit to get the un-fine-tuned model to output its response the same way the fine-tuned model would for consistent parsing.

 ```python
 import json